Kartikk-26/E-Commerce-Project/README.md

 ---

-# 💡 QuickBazaar
+# 💡 WebifyMart
-Welcome to **QuickBazaar**! 🛒🚀
+Welcome to **WebifyMart**! 🛒🚀

-**QuickBazaar** is a comprehensive E-commerce platform designed to provide a smooth and efficient shopping experience.
+**WebifyMart** is a comprehensive E-commerce platform designed to provide a smooth and efficient shopping experience.

 It offers key features such as product browsing, shopping cart management, and a secure checkout process.